 - 1 tablespoon whisky

-- Wash one 500ml, or two 250ml heat-proof jars with hot soapy water and dry.
+- Wash one 500ml, or two 250ml, heat-proof jars and lids with hot soapy water and dry.

 - Combine chopped peach, maple syrup, sugar, lemon juice, and pectin in a medium-large pot.
 Stir to combine and boil over medium-high heat until jam reaches 220ºF on a candy thermometer.
 Remove pot from heat.

 - Stir whisky and thyme leaves into hot jam.
 Carefully ladle into clean jars, wipe the rims with a damp cloth, and apply tight fitting lids.
-Cool and store in the fridge for two to three weeks.
+Cool and store in the fridge for up to two weeks.